pingcap/docs/extended-statistics.md

 When you execute `ANALYZE` after the registration, TiDB calculates the [Pearson correlation coefficient](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient) of `col` and `col2` of table `t`, and writes the object into the `mysql.stats_extended` table.

-### Stage 4.
+### Step 4.
 See how extended statistics make a difference

 After TiDB has the extended statistics for correlation, the optimizer can estimate how many rows to be scanned more precisely.